 Packaged products are also being marketed to households.
-"Life cycle" funds are products that are, in the United States, eligible for certain 401(k) pension plans, i.e., defined contribution pension funds that give investors the freedom to decide how to allocate assets.
-In the United States, assets held in these funds have soared in recent times, more than doubling since 2000 (Table 3).
+"Life cycle" funds are products that are, in the US, eligible for certain 401(k) pension plans, i.e., defined contribution pension funds that give investors the freedom to decide how to allocate assets.
+In this country, assets held in these funds have soared in recent times, more than doubling since 2000 (Table 3).
 Several life cycle funds have been launched in Europe recently, the success of which remains to be assessed.

-Table 3 - US: AUM and growth of life cycle funds
+Table 3 - USA: AUM and growth of life cycle funds